Plant

 • Sow split resistant kohlrabi cultivars.
 As much as possible, try to avoid sowing early maturing cultivars if you have a splitting problem.
 Studies reported succesful outcomes with kohlrabi varieties such as Noriko, Timpano and Olivia.
 Goliath Blue, Kossak and Giant kohlrabi are also good options.

-Yes, split kohlrabi is still perfectly safe to eat – it may just not look as perfect as you’d like.
+Yes, split kohlrabi is still perfectly safe to eat.
+It may just not look as perfect as you’d like.
 With early splitting, kohlrabi plants continue to grow, which leads to a funny irregular shape towards maturity (not that kohlrabi isn’t funny-looking enough).

 With late splitting, grab a knife and cut around the crack to remove insect damage.
 You may find that the stem is woody (you’ve left it for too long and it’s now inedible), or that the crack itself is mushy or rotting, in which case, it’s best to toss the whole plant in the compost bin.

-Also, don’t forget to use the leaves – you can toss them in salads and stews, or use them as wraps.
+Also, don’t forget to use the leaves, you can toss them in salads and stews, or use them as wraps.
 They taste just like cabbage!

 Conclusion

 My strategy for this season is to try and grow late-maturing kohlrabi that offers more stem than leaves.
 I won’t get the immediate gratification of getting a harvest in less than two months, but perhaps their paced growth rate will be slow enough to avoid cracking problems.
 Not to mention that I’ll have bigger tubers for the same growing area.
 More food that stores longer is a win-win!
-Growing kohlrabi is a learning curve, for sure, but the key is to never stop experimenting.
+Growing kohlrabi plant is a learning curve, for sure, but the key is to never stop experimenting.
 So I hope I’ve inspired you to try something new this year.
 Happy gardening!

 Ciara Konhaus